glidfeldt/Database-Technology-DD1368/README.md

 # Database-Technology-DD1368
-The overall aim of the course is to equip you with the skills to model and implement database solutions.
+The overall aim of this course was to equip students with the skills to model and implement database solutions.
+The course included three labs:

+## LAB1: SQL Queries
+## LAB2: CRM System
+## Lab3: XML Queries